Krav Maga: History

 In 1948, when the State of Israel was founded and the IDF was formed, Lichtenfeld became Chief Instructor for Physical Fitness and Krav Maga at the IDF School of Combat Fitness.
 He served in the IDF for about 20 years, during which time he developed and refined his unique method for self-defense and hand-to-hand combat.
 Self-defense was not a new concept, since nearly all martial arts had developed some form of defensive techniques in their quest for tournament or sport dominance.
 However, self-defense was based strictly upon the scientific and dynamic principles of the human body.
 In 1965 judo training was added as part of the Krav Maga training.
 Until 1968 there were no grades in Krav Maga.
 Then a trainee's grades were determined largely by his knowledge in judo.

-In 1968, Eli Avikzar, Lichtenfeld's principal student and first black belt, began learning aikido.
-In 1971 Eli left for France, where he received a black belt in aikido.
-Upon his return, Avikzar started working as an instructor alongside Imi to integrate more traditional martial arts into krav maga.
+In 1968, Eli Avikzar, one of Lichtenfeld's principal students and first black belt, began learning aikido.
+In 1971, Eli left for France, where he received a black belt in aikido.
+Upon his return, Avikzar started working as an instructor alongside Imi to integrate more traditional martial arts into Krav Maga.
 Then in 1974 Imre retired and gave Eli Avikzar control over the Krav Maga training center in Netanya.
 Shortly after, in 1976, Avikzar joined the permanent force of IDF, as head of the Krav Maga section.
 The role of Krav Maga in the army advanced greatly after Eli's appointment.
-More courses were given and every P.E. instructor was obliged to learn Krav Maga.
+More courses were given, and every P.E. instructor was obliged to learn Krav Maga.
 Avikzar continued to develop Krav Maga within the IDF until his retirement in 1987.
 Up to this date, Eli had trained 80,000 male soldiers and 12,000 female soldiers.

-Further pursuing excellence as a student of martial arts, Eli went to Germany in 1977 and received a black belt in aikido from the European Federation.<ref name="wincol.ac.il" In 1978 the Krav Maga association was established, and in 1989, as an active member of the judo association, Eli Avikzar helped to establish the professional and rank committees by founding the Israeli Krav Maga Association (IKMA or KAMI).
+Further pursuing excellence as a student of martial arts, Eli went to Germany in 1977 and received a black belt in aikido from the European Federation.<ref name="wincol.ac.il" In 1978, the Krav Maga association was established, and in 1989, as an active member of the judo association, Eli Avikzar helped to contribute to the general development of professional and rank committees within the larger Krav Maga community by founding the Israeli Krav Magen Association (KAMI).
+KAMI is a parallel discipline to the original Krav Maga.
 Eli retired as the Chief Krav Maga instructor in 1987 and Boaz Aviram became the third person to hold the position, being the last head instructor to have studied directly with both Lichtenfeld and Avikzar.

-Israeli Defense Forces
+Israel Defense Forces

 The IDF offers a five-week Krav Maga instructor course.
 It has held an annual Krav Maga competition since May 2013.